Antonio Mateu Lahoz

-Antonio Miguel Mateu Lahoz ([anˈtonjo miˈɣel maˈtew laˈoθ]; born 12 March 1977) is a Spanish association football referee who has refereed La Liga matches since 2008.
-He is also an international referee with experience in several editions of the FIFA World Cup.
+Antonio Miguel Mateu Lahoz ([anˈtonjo miˈɣel maˈtew laˈoθ]; born 12 March 1977) is a Spanish retired association football referee who refereed La Liga matches from 2008 until 2023.
+He is also a former international referee with experience in several editions of the FIFA World Cup.
 He is known for his talkative and "quirky" approach to refereeing: The Guardian has described him as the football star "who doesn't actually play but doesn't half perform".

 Early and personal life

 Antonio Miguel Mateu Lahoz was born on 12 March 1977 in Algímia d'Alfara, a village in Valencia Province on Spain's eastern coast.
 He has a large family, with two brothers and three sisters.
-His elder brother, mother and late father influenced his decision to take up refereeing; in part, the family's need for money after his father passing young prompted him to move into refereeing full-time rather than becoming a footballer.
-He played in the Segunda División B and was a physical education teacher before becoming a football referee.
-His elder sister also works as a teacher, and he has said he could see himself continuing in that career when he retires from refereeing.
+His elder brother, mother and late father influenced his decision to take up refereeing; in part, the family's need for money after his father died young prompted him to move into refereeing full-time rather than becoming a footballer.
+Mateu Lahoz played at under-19 level for Valencia in the División de Honor Juvenil, mostly as the back-up for future professional player Luis Rubiales; after his playing career Rubiales became president of the Spanish Football Federation (RFEF) in the later years of Mateu Lahoz's refereeing career, and Mateu Lahoz was considered a likely candidate to succeed Rubiales as RFEF president following the Rubiales affair.

+Mateu Lahoz also worked as a physical education teacher before becoming a football referee.
+His elder sister is a teacher, and prior to his retirement he said he could see himself continuing in that career if he left football.
 He lives in Valencia and has two sons.

+While reflecting on the importance of referees, Mateu Lahoz said that refereeing is his happiness and he enjoyed the responsibility, telling UEFA in 2021 that "part of [the] job is trying to help the players and coaches.
+If you can do this and be relaxed, then you'll relax them, you can communicate together, and making decisions can be much easier."